AgoraIO-Community/tutoring-reference-app/README.md

 ### Apple Pay Integration

-In order to have Apple Pay on your app, you need to be a valid merchant, and have that merchant ID connected to your application.
+To have Apple Pay on your app, you need to be a valid merchant and have your merchant ID connected to your application.
 You can find more information about that on this [Apple Pay Guide](https://www.hungrimind.com/flutter/apple_pay).

-Once you have all that setup, on the `onPaymentResult` argument within the Apple Pay button, we will execute a `joinSession` function defined in our user provider.
-This function will add it to the current student's upcoming sessions list, as well as add that student's ID to the class's student list.
+Once you have that set up, on the `onPaymentResult` argument in the Apple Pay button, we will execute a `joinSession` function defined in our user provider.
+This function will add the session to the current student's upcoming sessions list and add that student's ID to the class's student list.

 ```dart
 Future<void> joinSession(String sessionId, bool isLecture) async {